 What is marketing?

-Marketing is the process of establishing relationships between an organization and its audience, typically through promotional efforts.
-It is the process through which a company defines its products and services, researches potential markets and creates a strategy for how the company can target its audience.
-A marketing department or an executive board at a company is responsible for implementing and overseeing the marketing process, while those who specialize in certain aspects of marketing, like social media marketing, create the campaigns.
+Marketing is the process of planning, implementing and optimizing promotional strategies with the goal of boosting visibility and brand awareness and increasing revenue.
+It also allows a company to define its products and services, research potential markets and create a strategy for how to target its desired audience most effectively.
+A marketing department or an executive board is responsible for implementing and overseeing the marketing process, while those who specialize in certain aspects of marketing, like social media marketing, create the campaigns.

 What is a marketing campaign?

-2. Explore potential markets.
-Using market research, these professionals identify who is the best audience to target for their products or services.
+Using market research, marketing teams identify who the best audience is to target for their products or services.
 They may determine their customers' wants, needs, preferences, shopping styles and other demographic information that informs a consumer's buying decisions.
 They could also create an ideal consumer profile to fully develop their target audience.

 What is advertising?